Some tankers cross Strait of Hormuz before shots fired, ship-tracking data shows

 Iran arranged passage for a limited number of oil tankers and commercial ships following prior agreements in negotiations, a spokesperson for Iran's Revolutionary Guards said.

-Ship-tracking data showed five vessels loaded with liquefied natural gas from Ras Laffan in Qatar approaching the strait on Saturday morning.
+Ship-tracking data showed five vessels loaded with liquefied natural gas from Ras Laffan in Qatar approaching the strait on the morning of April 18.

-No LNG cargoes have transited the waterway since the U.S.-Israeli war with Iran began on February 28.
+No LNG cargoes have transited the waterway since the US-Israeli war with Iran began on Feb 28.

 Hundreds of ships have been stuck in the Gulf since the conflict started and Tehran closed the strait, forcing Gulf oil and gas producers to sharply cut production.